 He was from Clapham

-He was mixed heritage
+He was mixed race

 He lived with his nan